Peanut chutney for Dosa in 15 minutes | Andhra style Palli chutney

 - Salt to taste

 - 1/4 tspn Cumin seeds

 - Soak a small lemon size tamarind in hot water.

 - Heat oil in a pan.
 When hot add peanuts and saute on medium flame till they start to change color.
 Remove in a plate.

-- In the same oil, add green chillies and curry leaves.
-Saute till curry leaves turn crisp.
+- In the same oil, add green chillies.
+Saute till the skin of green chilies changes the color.
 Remove them in the same plate of peanuts.
 Let them cool.

-- Transfer them to a grinder jar and add cumin seeds, tamarind, salt, and ginger or garlic.
+- Transfer them to a grinder jar and add garlic cloves, cumin seeds, soaked tamarind, and salt.

 - Add water and grind to a smooth paste.
 Remove in a bowl.

 - Heat the same oil or added more, if needed.